 When the LORD tells Samuel that He “seeth not as man seeth; for man looketh on the outward appearance, but the LORD looketh on the heart.”
 He does not speak here of the physical heart of a man.
 Rather, the LORD speaks of the soul, which is the part of man that He judges and holds accountable:

 Behold, all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sinneth, it shall die.
 (Ezekiel 18:4)

 Therefore, our perspective, if it is to be correct, must focus upon the soul and all things that pertain to the soul.
-Additionally, we must understand that when the LORD God makes the soul the single element of the individual to be judged, He is quite plainly stating that the flesh, and what happens in the flesh are secondary.5 We can confirm this by the following:
+Additionally, we must understand that when the LORD God makes the soul the single element of the individual to be judged, He is quite plainly stating that the flesh, and what happens in the flesh are secondary. ((This is not to say the things that happen in the flesh are not important, but only to say they are secondary.))
+We can confirm this by the following:

 When Jesus knew in himself that his disciples murmured at it, he said unto them, Doth this offend you?
 What and if ye shall see the Son of man ascend up where he was before?
 It is the spirit that quickeneth; the flesh profiteth nothing: the words that I speak unto you, they are spirit, and they are life.
 (John 6:61-63)

 Do not ye yet understand, that whatsoever entereth in at the mouth goeth into the belly, and is cast out into the draught?
 But those things which proceed out of the mouth come forth from the heart; and they defile the man.
 For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies: These are the things which defile a man: but to eat with unwashen hands defileth not a man.
 (Matthew 15:17-20)